 · Chess Players and Leadership Series

-Meet 10 year old Ayah, the newest 4th grade Mid Atlantic Chess Champion.
+Meet 10 year old Ayah, the 2019 fourth grade Mid Atlantic Chess Champion.
 She represented Washington,DC at the All Girls National Tournament of Champions.
 She is the youngest and the first African American girl to represent Washington, DC.
 Ayah has been part of Chess Girls DC for 5 years.

 Every month we will post helpful articles to help you improve your chess game.

 Tips to Balance Chess and School Classes

 It is definitely not easy to manage trying to improve in chess as well as academics (especially for high school students).
 Elementary students will have more time to practice chess.
 But there are ways to balance both improving in chess and academics.
 It’s very important to make the best use of the time we are given, and follow a daily plan to finish school homework and get time to improve in chess.

 In a future article, I will recommend some very important chess books for beginners.